 When you search for articles about style and stocking your wardrobe with the classic basics, you will see select pieces mentioned almost every time.
 Some of those “Must-Have Items” decidedly do not work for me.
-Today, I am going to debunk the myth that every woman must have these items in her wardrobe, using myself as an example to explain why they don’t work for everyone.
+Today, I will debunk the myth that every woman must have these items in her wardrobe, using myself as an example to explain why they don’t work for everyone.
 None of us is perfect, but wearing our best choices can help to take the attention away from our least favorite bits.

 1. A plain white tee.

-2. A white button front shirt.
+2. A white button-front shirt.

 3. A tan trench coat.

 First, the color is totally wrong for me.
 Second, all those tabs, buttons, epaulets, and the double-breasted effect with a belt are all wrong for my shape.
 They add bulk and details where I want verticle lines and smooth, sleek, simple closures.
 No more than two buttons with a deep V neckline is my best option for a coat style.
-Black, charcoal or deep navy are much better color options for me.
+Black, charcoal, or deep navy are much better color options for me.